Lakjdf/pigallery2_android_test/README.md

 # PiGallery2 Android Test

-This is a basic android app capable of displaying images and videos of a PiGallery2 instance - no metadata, search, albums, etc.
+This is a basic Android app for [PiGallery2](https://github.com/bpatrik/pigallery2) implemented using Flutter.

-Most likely works only with version >= 1.9.5.
+It doesn't display any metadata and only supports a simple 'any_text' search.

-The mobile view of the PiGallery2 frontend is great.
-I only created this app to get more familiar with Flutter.
+Only tested with PiGallery2 v1.9.5.

 ## Packages used